#1 Home Improvement Retailer

 The Home Depot Garden Center at Hobbs

 It's time to start thinking of spring.
-We're here to help you prepare for warmer temperatures, and sprouts poking out of the ground, and fragrant breezes.
-Planting seeds indoors near a sunny window means you'll be ready to transplant spring annuals and young veggie plants when the ground thaws and the frosts are through.
-You might even want to directly sow seeds into the earth.
+Clean the shed and sweep out the gazebo to prepare for sprouts poking up, fragrant breezes, and warmer temperatures.
+Planting seeds indoors near a sunny window means you'll be ready to transplant young veggie plants and spring annuals when the frosts are through and the ground thaws.
+You might even want to plant seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery?

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-You'll have good results with plants that have your zone number or less.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Always read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it will likely even out as time passes.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+For best results, choose plants in your zone number or less.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Read your seed packet for details.
+If you start seeds a little later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone